Olimex advice for Eagle users

 and the orders seem to be getting slower / taking longer and longer to be

 handled.
-The PCBs are unfortunately also not the best; incidences of tracks lifting and
+The PCBs were unfortunately not the best; incidences of tracks lifting and

 through hole plating coming out during rework are significantly higher with the boards